Zhurgut/PuzzleIllusion/README.md

 Once the puzzle pieces and solutions have been found, an image needs to be created so that both solutions look sensible as well.
 Ryan Burgert, who was featured in Matt's video, explained how to generate such images using diffusion models.
 A lot of really cool "diffusion illusions" are presented on their website: [Diffusion Illusions](https://diffusionillusions.com/). ([paper](https://arxiv.org/abs/2312.03817)).

 Since then, diffusion models have improved significantly.
 Daniel Geng et al. made similar images available on their website: [Visual Anagrams](https://dangeng.github.io/visual_anagrams/). ([paper](https://arxiv.org/abs/2311.17919)).
 They used the [DeepFloyd IF](https://github.com/deep-floyd/IF) pixel-based diffusion model to produce their amazing results.
-I highly recommend you check them out!

 While using pixel based diffusion makes a lot of sense, I was excited about recent *latent* diffusion models.
 So I set out on the journey of making puzzles with two distinct solutions and generating images for them using the [Stable Diffusion 3.5 Medium](https://github.com/Stability-AI/sd3.5) model.
+I adapted parts of the approach described in the [LookingGlass](https://arxiv.org/abs/2504.08902) paper.

 ## Gallery